 21.1.
 Agent must exercise reasonable care, as described in Section B of the IAH, in the issuance or disclosure of ARC Traffic Documents, data, or numbers to prevent the unauthorized issuance or use of such ARC Traffic Documents, data, or numbers.

 21.2.
 Reasonable care includes effective, electronic challenge and authentication, such as Log-in Credentials, including, for example, Usernames, PIN and password of any user accessing agent hardware, systems, or any other systems or hardware that can be used to issue ARC Traffic Documents, data, and numbers in an electronic format.

 21.3.
 Agent must implement appropriate physical, electronic, and managerial procedures and systems to prevent unauthorized access to, issuance, or use of ARC Traffic Documents and related Transactional Data.
 See Section B of the IAH.

 21.4.
-Agent must only use ARC Traffic Documents supplied to it by ARC for Transactions issued under this Agreement.
+Agent must use ARC Traffic Documents in accordance with the terms of this Agreement.

 21.5.
 In the absence of specific permission of a Carrier,

 21.5.1.
 Agent must process Transactions issued on ARC Traffic Documents with the same form of payment provided by the client.

 21.5.2.
 Agent must not use a credit card which is issued in the name of the Agent, or in the name of any of the Agent's personnel, or in the name of any third party (other than the client), for Transactions issued on ARC Traffic Documents.

 21.6.
 Agent must not disclose to, or otherwise give, any third party a client's credit card information, except when the disclosure is necessary for Agent to perform its obligations under this Agreement.